caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 **[relevant workers:** :ref:`cross_cal`, :ref:`inspect_data`\ **]**

 Cross-calibration runs largely on CASA tasks.
-Using these tasks, MeerKATHI allows users to solve for delays, bandpass, gains and flux scale in several different ways.
+Using these tasks, Caracal allows users to solve for delays, bandpass, gains and flux scale in several different ways.

 Just as an example, it is possible to solve for: